Parental Controls

 • They pressure you to act differently online than in person.

-Why these rules matter: Online peer pressure is just as dangerous as real-life peer pressure.
-Some kids may push boundaries in chats, gaming and social media in ways that lead to serious problems.
+Why this rule matters: Online peer pressure is just as dangerous as real-life peer pressure.
+Some kids may push boundaries in chats, gaming, and social media in ways that lead to serious problems.

-Would love to hear from other parents/guardians -what rules have worked in your home?
+Would love to hear from other parents and guardians - what rules have worked in your home?
 Let's help each other navigate the digital world together.

 family rules